alexholt54/CSE176Project1_2/README.md

 # CSE176Project1_2
 CSE 176 Project 1 Part 2

-This project focused on doing cross-validation in order to find the best hyperparameters for training a classifiers and regression models.
+This project focused on doing cross-validation in order to find the best hyperparameters for training classifiers and regression models.

 There will be 2 algorithms used in this project:
 1. XGBoost